Resource links: PT Leader newspaper, You Tube video playlist [note: Youtube starts with ads, so use the SKIP ADS function to view AAUW film]

-Summarized narrative given by Dale Spears and Celia Fry during our 70th anniversary luncheon.
+Summarized speech given by Dale Spears and Celia Fry during 70th anniversary

 Since 1948!
 See 2008 Port Townsend Leader news article summarizing our first 60 years — 2008 AAUW Port Townsend 60 years old.
 For 70 years, we have been working for equity and opportunity for women in this county.
 We have taken our lead from AAUW national and we have followed our own hearts in a variety of community projects.
 In 1948, Edith Miller and Dorothy Meyers and about 35 other women founded the Port Townsend branch of AAUW.
 They got busy right away, raising awareness and bringing culture to the area.
 In that first year they started a preschool, sponsored a Girl Scout troop and brought culture to PT with an art exhibit from the SAM and a play from UW.
 They also raised money to sponsor a local theater group that ultimately became Key City Players 20 years later.

 |– First 60 Years||In 1948, women accounted for less than 24% of college graduates and the branch members wanted to encourage local girls to go to college, so they sponsored a tea for graduating seniors.
 They wanted to honor girls for graduating from high school and to encourage them to go to college.
 They supported the AAUW national scholarship fund, and a summer school for the arts at Fort Worden.
 They also supported various women’s issues and worked to get out the vote of women through voter registration.|